Table of Contents

 Factors That Determine Proper Water Softener Size

 If you are considering purchasing a water softener, you should ensure that your chosen model will adequately address your needs.
 A properly sized water softener can lessen buildup and address other concerns that hard water might cause.
-You should consider two main factors when sizing a water softener — water hardness and water consumption.
+You should consider two main factors when trying to figure out how to size a water softener — water hardness and water consumption.

 1. Water Hardness